Student Field Study Grant

 • Assessment of the student’s language proficiency to conduct the fieldwork effectively, including formal preparation (coursework, experience), or other experiences indicating language proficiency.

-The Faculty Letter of Support must be sent to the CLAG Honors Committee chair: Joel Correia Joel.Correia@colostate.edu as an email attachment whose title is “Student’sLastName_Letter_Support”.
+The Faculty Letter of Support must be sent to the CLAG Student Award Committee chair, Adriana Zuniga-Teran, at aazuniga@arizona.edu as an email attachment whose title is “Student’sLastName_Letter_Support”.

 Required Report for Recipients

-All Field Study Grant recipients must complete a 2-3-page final research report (along with an abstract and keywords) describing the grantee’s fieldwork experiences, detailing how the funds were spent, and achievement of objectives.
+All Field Study Grant recipients must complete a 2-3-page final research report (along with an abstract and keywords) describing the grantee’s fieldwork experiences, detailing how the funds were spent and achievement of objectives.
 In addition, the report should be accompanied by a few photographs with descriptive captions, one of which should be of the grant recipient in the field.
-The reports should follow APA style (7th edition) and be publication ready PDFs including all edits for clarity, concision, format, and content performed before sending to the CLAG chair.
+The reports should follow APA style (7th edition) and be publication-ready PDFs, including all edits for clarity, concision, format, and content performed before sending them to the CLAG chair.
 The photographs should be included in the submitted written report and at full resolution as JPGs in a separate zip file.
-This report is due to the Chair of CLAG by October 18, 2024 and will be published on the CLAG website and in the CLAG Newsletter.
+This report is due to the Chair of CLAG by October 18, 2025, and will be published on the CLAG website and in the CLAG Newsletter.

 See examples of previous reports here.